bluesky/tiled/docs/source/explanations/structures.md

 dask.dataframe.
 They should enable any client, including in languages other than Python, to perform the same function.

-### Node
+### Container

-The node structure is a container for other structures.
+This structure is a container for other structures.
 It may be compared to a directory, a JSON object, a Python dictionary, or an HDF5 Group.
-Nodes may contain other nodes, any other structure, or a mixture.
+Containers may contain other containers, any other structure, or a mixture.

-Some nodes contain a small number of children, easy to list in a single request, while others may contain many listed via multiple paginated requests.
-Some Tiled deployments currently in use contain nodes with with up to hundreds of thousands of children.
+Some may contain a small number of nodes, easy to list in a single request, while others may contain many listed via multiple paginated requests.
+Some Tiled deployments currently in use have containers with up to hundreds of thousands of nodes.

-Typically, a node's structures tell us only how many children it has (`count`).
+Typically, a container's structure tell us only how many nodes it contains (`count`).
-The `contents` key is typically set to `null`, which indicates that we will need a separate request to fetch information of this node's children.
+The `contents` key is typically set to `null`, which indicates that we will need a separate request to fetch information about each child node.

 ```json
 {